-- Individualized session regarding results of tests, program recommendations, exercise prescription, and to respond to any questions from the patient
+- Individualized session to go over results of tests, program recommendations, exercise prescription, and to respond to questions

-- Recommend to physician any changes or additional tests that are deemed necessary (O2 therapy, overnight oximetry, ABG's, and medication changes, etc.)
+- Recommendations to physicians of any changes or additional tests deemed necessary, such as oxygen therapy, overnight oximetry, ABGs, medication changes

-A typical length of a Pulmonary Rehabilitation program is six to ten weeks, but for those patients not able to commit to that length of stay in Rochester, we offer the Quick Start option.
-The Quick Start program is a two-day program which includes all of the educational components along with a minimum of two aerobic training sessions.
-Then, the patient is connected to a health facility in or near the area in which the live where they can complete the remainder of the required exercise training sessions.
-The local facility will be provided with specific guidelines for the patient.
-We also require that the facility provide us with summaries of the patient's progress on a regular basis.
+The typical length of a pulmonary rehabilitation program is six to 10 weeks, but for patients who aren't able to commit to that length of stay in Rochester we offer individual appointments.
+We can assist these patients in identifying a health care facility near their homes where they can complete a comprehensive pulmonary rehabilitation program.
+Local facilities may be provided with specific guidelines for a patient.
+We also require that facilities provide us with summaries of a patient's progress on a regular basis.